MicrosoftDocs/cpp-docs/docs/mfc/reference/clistbox-class.md

 ### Return Value

-Value associated with the item, or LB_ERR if an error occurs.
+The value associated with the item, or LB_ERR if an error occurs.

 ### Remarks